gitbetter/Zenith/README.md

 # Zenith
-Zenith game engine for an upcoming, untitled indie game
+Zenith is an extensible, C++ based game engine replete with PBR, built in UI functionality, Lua scripting and a custom object format.